redhat-developer/rhdh-plugin-certification/README.md

 ### 1. Submit Your Plugin for Certification

-1. Fork the Certification Repository to your GitHub account.
+1. Fork the Certification [Repository](https://github.com/redhat-developer/rhdh-plugin-certification) to your GitHub account.

 2. Prepare a Certification Pull Request

-   Create a directory under `partner` with the name of your organization.
+   Create a directory under `publishers` with the name of your organization.

    Inside this directory, create a subdirectory with the name of your dynamic plugin.